-Just like in the US, an Italian restaurant offers a large-selection menu and full waiter service.
+Just like in the US, an Italian restaurant offers a large selection menu and full waiter service.
 These range from small and intimate to very large and ornate (and sometimes expensive).
 When you see the name ristorante, that means that you’re in front of a proper Italian restaurant.
-Ristorante are the less confusing of all the types of Italian restaurants we have.
+Ristorante is the less confusing of all the different types of Italian restaurants we have.

 Just like in the US, the Italian pizzeria is selling pizza.
 Pizza was invented in Italy but is quite different from the pizzas served by US pizza chains.

 Italian pizza is individually-sized, no more than 10-12 inches in diameter, and comes covered in a wide variety of toppings.
 Most pizzerias also sell other foods, and many other types of eating places also sell pizza.
 For example, a ristorante-pizzeria offers pizza as an alternative to its full restaurant selection.